 I divide the history of super-cinema into four epochs.
 First came the Serial Era, before 1960.
 During this period, weekly serials were the only format for caped crime-fighters onscreen.
 Then in the sixties, after a gap of several years where no comic book movies were made at all, came the Camp Era.
 This ended in 1977, when the success of Star Wars launched the Dumb Blockbuster Era.
 In this period, comic book movies got a lot bigger and more serious, but they almost always retained a significant element of secondary campiness.
 It wasn’t until the Modern Era that this disappeared.

 The movie that truly demarcates the beginning of the modern era — the first to show that you could be successful with a completely serious take that was both big and smart, and also stylish — was Bryan Singer’s X-Men in the year 2000.
-There’s a good reason for that date: it was just after The Matrix completely changed everyone’s perception of how to make an action movie, just as Star Wars had done earlier.
+There’s a good reason for that date: it was just after The Matrix completely changed everyone’s perception of how to make an action movie, just as Star Wars had done a generation earlier.

 But Blade feels completely modern, even though it came out the year before The Matrix.
 I do believe it qualifies as the true first of the Modern period.
 About the only precedent for it in theaters was Dark City, which was an obvious influential predecessor to The Matrix, but could hardly have influenced Blade much, as this film began shooting a year before Dark City came out.